qandrew/website_v3/posts/21-22-ski-season.md

 ![Hood {caption: up the Hogsback on Mt.
 Hood}](https://lh3.googleusercontent.com/pw/AM-JKLW9jgSeTXmoKlA1sXEa0aCuTnxn-H3CvPlwwfLveTFd39YOq8-Mv2QWdvlK4q7V24l71txV9PLmacxkLjQOpiRlonl5lYI4deK778RIzuhMnUtc-v5Su42OlMoFdfCfz7mVkFOuDqjHtYTBqda7LjprHA=w758-h1009-no)

 **Backcountry Skiing** Through 11 tours, I covered 81 miles and 38,000 vertical feet in four states (CA, NV, OR, WA) and one Canadian province (BC).
 Skiing the Ski Dreams line off of Matterhorn Peak (11mi, 5100ft) was a huge challenge for me, and I'm thankful that Rory, Kyle, and others showed me around that day.
-The hardest day for me was Shasta C2C (12mi, 7200ft) representing the high water mark in both elevation and elevation gain --the epitomy of type II fun.
+The hardest day for me was Shasta C2C (12mi, 7200ft) representing the high water mark in both elevation and elevation gain --the epitome of type II fun.
 Following Shasta, touring Helens and [Hood](/posts/mt-hood) in May were much more pleasant and in my fitness range.
 See my [trip reports](/posts/trip-reports) for more details on tours!

 ![Ski {100xxx50} {caption: Analyzing my Strava data and plotting my elevation gain vs distance}](/images/bc_ski_plot.png)

 **Alpine Skiing** For the 2021-22 season, I had an Epic Pass.
 I took a couple of trips this winter: December to Stowe, January to Colorado (Beaver Creek, Vail, Keystone), January to Utah (Park City, Snowbasin), and weekend trips to Tahoe (Heavenly, Kirkwood) for the rest of the season.
 I had a couple of solid powder days in Colorado but otherwise the snow was mostly underwhelming in California.
 That said, for me it's more about the social experience of traveling with friends and making new ones that count.

-## Resources
+## Skiing Culture

-I've been reading maybe too much about skiing; here are some sites and YouTube channels that I have been following:
+I've been reading maybe too much about skiing; below are some blogs and channels that I have been following, in addition to some resources for trip planning and meeting the general backcountry skiing community:

 **Alpine Skiing Media**
 - [Storm Skiing](https://www.stormskiing.com/)